Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Symptoms: Prototype costs scale linearly with users.
 Current model costs make target price point impossible.
 Burning through runway on inference costs.

 Diagnostic: Calculate cost per user interaction.
 If it’s >$0.50 and the target is <$0.10, there’s a cost problem, not a latency or capability problem.
+Adjust both numbers for prompt-caching-eligible content and Batch API discounts before concluding.

 The Latency Problem